 5. Take care with your flippers near the sea bed as to not disturb the sand.
 It doesn’t just annoy others but too much sand in the water can damage the sea grass on which much marine life including green turtles and dugongs depend.

-6. You may see fossils in the rocks - please do not remove them or anything else from the beach.
+6. You might see fossils in the rocks but please do not remove them or anything else from the beach.

-So many positive comments that the reading can become tediously repetitive.
-I challenge anyone to find a review which doesn't use any of the following somewhat overused word or phrases - "paradise", "Maldives", "Caribbean", "acquarium", "Pacific atolls", "sand like talcum powder" or "pristine."
+There are so many positive comments, that reading them can become repetitive.
+I challenge anyone to find five reviews in a row, none of which use any of the following words or phrases – “paradise”, “Maldives”, “Caribbean”, “aquarium”, “Pacific atolls”, “sand like talcum powder” or “pristine.”

 “This is a virgin piece of earth (protectorate) where there is no noise and no pollution and no human impact so far.
 It is one of the best beaches for snorkelling and diving….”
 (AMohsen Port Said Jan 2021)